-Watching Bob Ross is pure zen, so why not grab a brush or a sketch pad and relax.
+Watching Bob Ross is pure zen, so why not grab a brush or a sketch pad and relax?
 Yes, paint can be expensive.
-You can grab some watercolors at the dollar store or embrace your inner Picasso and pick a single color of acrylic to express yourself.
+You can grab some watercolours at the dollar store or embrace your inner Picasso and pick a single colour of acrylic to express yourself.

 A sunny yellow can really change a person’s mood when they are stressed about debt.
 If you need something a little more tactile, try sculpture or pottery, no wheel is needed.
 Clay is pretty cheap and you can get some frustrations out as you mold it into submission.

 Being in debt doesn’t mean you have to sit on your couch watching TV with an antenna to save on cable costs.
 Even while you’re working through your debt, you need to be active, social, and happy.
 Finding free activities and cheap hobbies to do by yourself or with those close to you should be a priority for you.
 Finding budget-friendly activities will keep you excited about saving to pay off your debts.